-As a result of departmental constraints, such as lack of adequate staff to supervise projects, delays were experienced in completing certain projects.
-Inefficiencies from other departments within the City also led to the delay in the commencement of projects, such as the approval of tenders by SCM and the time taken by the Legal Department to resolve appeals against tenders awarded.
-Other reasons for the variances include under-performance of contractors and supply constraints; environmental impact analyses and obtaining way leaves; bad weather experienced during the year, which led to project backlogs, and better cost management techniques, which resulted in cost savings on projects completed.
+As a result of departmental constraints such as lack of adequate staff to supervise projects, delays were experienced in completing certain projects.
+Inefficiencies from other departments within the City that led to the delay in the commencement of projects such as approval of Tenders by SCM and the time taken by Legal department to resolve appeals against tenders awarded.
+Under-performance of contractors and supply constraints.
+Environmental Impact Analyses and obtaining of way leaves.
+Bad weather conditions experienced during the year which led to project backlogs.
+Better cost management techniques which resulted in cost savings on projects completed.